Jinakali/alx-higher_level_programming/0x00-python-hello_world/README.md

-In this project I learn some general ideas on Python programming
+In this project I practise some simple concepts on Python programming